johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-04-10-hello-world-bicep.md

 }
 ```

 The above ARM template expresses exactly the same thing as the Bicep alternative.
 But that 3 lines of logic has become 27 lines of JSON.
 We've lost something in the transition.
-Intent is no longer clear, it's hard to reason about and hard to think about.
+Intent is no longer clear.
+We've gone from something easy to reason about, to something that is hard to reason about.
 You need to think a lot less to write the Bicep alternative and that's a *good* thing.

 I was chatting to someone recently who expressed it well by saying: